Calvin-Phys/yulinARPES/Manual/Manual.md

 You can:
 - adjust the color map range with the sliders to set the minimum and maximum percentages. `Fix Clim` option decides whether percentages are set only for current slice or the entire data.
 - To change the contrast, adjust the `/gamma` slider.
+When gamma is zero, the image has a log scale.
 - Change the color map by selecting a new option from the drop-down list.
 To flip the color map, check or uncheck the `Flip` checkbox.
 - Enable interpolation of the data by selecting the `Interp` option
 - Enable `Cursor` to plot a crosshair on the figure, and the position of the crosshair is shown in the field right to the checkbox.